timblaktu/ansible-role-jenkins/README.md

       - blueocean
       - name: influxdb
         version: "1.12.1"
+        state: disabled  # cannot be latest

 Jenkins plugins to be installed automatically during provisioning.
 Defaults to empty list (`[]`).
-Items can use name or dictionary with `name` and `version` keys to pin specific version of a plugin.
+Items can use name or dictionary with `name`, `version`, and `state` keys to pin specific version of a plugin or to enable/disable/uninstall a plugin.

     jenkins_plugins_install_dependencies: true